nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 <br />

-# 1.2 - Log into FlashArray Web Interface
+# 1.2 - Logging into the FlashArray Web Interface
 In this activity, you will log into the FlashArray web interface.
 The web interface is where you can configure and monitor your FlashArray.

 - [ ] **Click on the Google Chrome for FlashArray1 icon on the desktop**

     - This will open to https://flasharray1.testdrive.local

         <img src=../graphics/m1/1.2.1.png width="100" height="100" >